edimez14/password_generator/README.md

 ## Web version

-When you enter the website, you will find a message that will tell you the things you can do on the website
+When you enter the website, you will find a message that will tell you the things you can do on the website.
+The framework I used to create the password generator web page is called reflex dev.

 ![screenshot of the password generator](assets/img/cap_wv_1.jpg)

-You can see that there is also a theme change button, where you can change from light to dark or from dark to light
+You can see that there is also a theme change button, where you can change from light to dark or from dark to light.

 ![screenshot of the password generator](assets/img/cap_wv_2.jpg)